 Scheme of Delegation

 In West Yorkshire, the Panel has given the Chief Executive of The Council of the City of Wakefield, as host authority, full delegated powers to exercise the powers and duties of the Panel under The Elected Local Policing Bodies (Complaints and Misconduct) Regulations 2012 and to put in place such arrangements as they see fit to handle complaints about the Mayor when acting in relation to their PCC functions and any Deputy Mayor for Policing and Crime.
-In exercise of those powers the Chief Executive has given officers supporting the Panel (Police and Crime Panel Officers, referred to below as PCP Officers) overall responsibility for the complaints process.
+In exercise of those powers the Chief Executive has given officers supporting the Panel ( referred to below as Panel Officers) overall responsibility for the complaints process.
 They oversee and manage the process on a day to day basis and prepare monitoring reports for the Panel.
 They are authorised to undertake the initial assessment of complaints and all administrative functions in relation to complaints.

 Wakefield’s Chief Legal Officer or their Deputy acts as the Panel’s “Monitoring Officer” responsible for providing legal and administrative services for the Panel.

-3.3 PCP Officers must consult the Monitoring Officer if they wish to:
+3.3 Panel Officers must consult the Monitoring Officer if they wish to:

 refer a matter to the IOPC